Club: Club América | Opening: 1966 | Capacity: 104,000 seats

 Due to safety measures the capacity of the stadium, which could hold 115,000 spectators in 1986, has been slightly reduced to its current total of 104,000.

-Apart from being the home of América, Estadio Azteca is also the standard playing venue for official matches of the Mexican national team.
-Over the years it has also been the home of various other Mexican clubs, such as Cruz Azul and Necaxa.
+Apart from being the home of América, Estadio Azteca is also a regular playing venue for the Mexican national team.
+Over the years, it has also been the home of various other Mexican clubs, such as Cruz Azul and Necaxa.

 Estadio Azteca is located in the south of Mexico City, about 15 kilometres from the historic city centre.